DW-dev-UE/YOLO-to-DALI-CUDA/README.md

 YOLO-DALI – NVIDIA DALI accelerated data loading for Ultralytics YOLO

 # Project Overview
-This is a GitHub open-source project developed to assist users who train YOLO models on images.
-The current YOLO implementation does not utilize NVIDIA’s CUDA DALI library, so image preprocessing is performed on the CPU.
+This is a GitHub open-source project developed to assist users who train YOLO models on images. <br> The current YOLO implementation does not utilize NVIDIA’s CUDA DALI library, so image preprocessing is performed on the CPU.
 This library was created to help users reduce CPU load.

 # 🔊 This project clearly states the following: